-The indexes which the investments of the Sub-fund will track will be those indexes which the Investment Manager considers incorporate environmental, social and governance considerations and more specifically which apply:
+The indexes which the investments of the Sub-fund will track will be those that have adopted the MSCI SRI methodology in their construction.
+The Investment Manager considers the MSCI SRI methodology to incorporate environmental, social and governance considerations and more specifically applies:

-- (i) values based exclusions (and so exclude investments with material revenue exposure (more than 15%) to the manufacture or supply of weapons; unconventional extraction of oil, gas and consumable fuels; metals and minerals; the sale or manufacture of tobacco; gambling; alcohol and adult entertainment; and - (ii) 'norms based screening' to remove companies from the investment universe which do not, for example meet minimum standards of business practice against, for example, the UN Declaration of Human Rights).
+- (i) values based exclusions (and so exclude investments with material revenue exposure (more than 15%) to the manufacture or supply of weapons; thermal coal-mining and unconventional extraction of oil, gas and consumable fuels; thermal coal-based power generation; nuclear power, the sale or manufacture of tobacco; gambling; alcohol; adult entertainment; genetically modified organisms; and - (ii) 'norms based screening' to remove companies from the investment universe which do not meet minimum standards of business practices and receive a minimum ESG rating of 'A' from the identified ratings agency (i.e. MSCI).